 IT consulting requires certain skills, both business and technical.
 You can't just grab a junior developer and turn them into a consultant in a month.

 Consultants are generally more experienced (at least 10 years working in the field) and usually have some area of expertise that might have been difficult to find on the market.
-That’s why some IT consultants charge up to $500-$1,000 per day for their expert services.
+That’s why some IT consultants charge typically $500-$1,000 and more per day for their expert services.

 Software engineer consultant rates often depend on location, company size, type of employment, expertise, and many other factors.